 \textbf{Overall Performance.} We report the standardized scores of all models in \cref{tab:level1-2} and \ref{tab:level3-4}, where ``---'' indicates that the result is unavailable due to the input is longer than the model context length.
-As shown by the average standard scores (Avg), GPT-4 ($2.06$) and GPT-3.5-turbo ($1.32$) maintain a substantial edge.
+All results are from \textbf{Season 2nd} (Sept.
+2023), and the comparison with the rankings from Season 1st (June 2023, \cref{sec:evaluation_app}) is shown in the ``Rank'' column.
 Despite the overall consistency in rankings across different levels, we can still obtain some intriguing findings from the results:

-(1) For models without alignment or instruction tuning (e.g., GPT-J and BLOOM), there is a strong correlation (Spearman's coefficient of $0.79$) between the ranking of the Knowledge Memory (KM) level and the model size.
-This suggests that model size has an obvious positive impact on memorizing seen knowledge, which corroborates some of the viewpoints expressed in previous evaluations~\cite{liang2022holistic}.
+(1) For models without alignment or instruction tuning (e.g., GPT-J and BLOOM), there is a strong correlation (Spearman's coefficient of $0.79$) between the ranking of the Knowledge Memory (KM) and the model size.
+This suggests that model size has an obvious positive impact on memorizing seen knowledge, which corroborates some of the viewpoints from previous studies~\citep{liang2022holistic}.

-(2) For models after alignment or instruction tuning, there is a significant increase in the correlations between higher-level abilities and model size (exemplified by KA, whose Spearman's coefficient $0.02$->$0.53$).
-This suggests that alignment unleashes the greater potential of larger models in higher-level capabilities.
-However, the correlation between model size and low-level KM performance exhibits a decline ($0.34$), potentially demonstrating the widely discussed ``alignment tax''~\cite{ouyang2022training}.
+(2) For models after instruction tuning, there is a significant increase in the correlations between higher-level abilities and model size (exemplified by KA, whose Spearman's coefficient $0.02$ to $0.53$).
+This suggests that alignment unleashes the greater potential of LLMs in higher-level capabilities.
+However, the correlation between size and low-level KM performance exhibits a decline ($0.34$), potentially demonstrating the widely discussed ``alignment tax''~\citep{ouyang2022training}.

-(3) Compared to the commercial closed-source models like GPT4, GPT-3.5-turbo, and J2-Jumbo, there is still a noticeable gap in the performance of open-source models.
+(3) Compared to the commercial closed-source models like GPT4 and GPT-3.5-turbo, there is still a noticeable gap in the performance of open-source models.
 Open-source models obtain an average z-score of $-0.29$, which is below the overall average.
-Among the top $8$ models, only FLAN-T5 and FLAN-UL2 can maintain a competitive edge in most of the tasks.
-The open-source community should advocate for stronger collaboration and make efforts to support larger and higher-quality models that are crucial for future research purposes.
+Comparing the second-season results with the first season, the rankings of most open-source models have declined.
+This suggests that static open-source models struggle to maintain a comparable level with potentially continuously updated commercial models in the long run.
+The open-source community should advocate for stronger collaborations to support larger and up-to-date models that are crucial for future research purposes.